FAC29A/hot-gitato/README.md

 - **Lucien:** @jason I don't know why i can't see your branch being merge to the main but i did see your change somewhere.
 Git is very naughty
   - **Jason:** I didn't merge anything, I only reviewed and commented!
+  - **Lucien** I got an issue of conflicting code and need some help.
+I post my question on "Discussion" tab